ruchimk/shift_management_system/README.md

 ##Acknowledgements
-This project was a group project by James Jalandoni, Babak Pouradam, Erwin Rojas and Ruchi malik
+This project was a group project by James Jalandoni, Babak Pouradam, Erwin Rojas and Ruchi Malik

 ##Contact
 If you have questions about how this website was built, or suggestions for how it could be improved, please contact us.